python-gitlab/python-gitlab/docs/gl_objects/builds.rst

 .. warning::

-   Traces are entirely stored in memory.
+   Traces are entirely stored in memory unless you use the streaming feature.
+   See :ref:`the artifacts example <streaming_example>`.

 Cancel/retry a build: